bug400/capasm/NCAS.md

 ------------
 The *ncas* assembler is a further development of the *capasm* assembler.
-The main goal of *ncas* is to assemble source files derived from source files of HP-75 system and application ROMS, which were developed with the HP *karma* assembler.
+The main goal of *ncas* is to assemble source files derived from source files of HP-75 system and application ROMs, which were developed with the HP *karma* assembler.

-The *karma* assembler which was only used by HP internally and got lost after cancellation of the HP-75 project had numerous extensions to the HP-85 ROM assembler.
+The *karma* assembler, which was only used by HP internally and got lost after cancellation of the HP-75 project, had numerous extensions to the HP-85 ROM assembler.
 The most important extensions were expressions support and language elements for structured programming.
-This causes a major effort to convert *karma* assembler files into a HP-85 ROM assembler source file format.
+This causes a major effort to convert *karma* assembler files into an HP-85 ROM assembler source file format.

-The *karma* assembler language has numerous features, bells and whistles which sometimes lack sound concepts.
-HP did a redesign of the assembler called *koda* which was likely never realized.
+The *karma* assembler language has numerous features, bells, and whistles that sometimes lack sound concepts.
+HP did a redesign of the assembler called *koda*, that was likely never realized.
 A language description still exists which shows some interesting and better designed features.
 See [this post](https://groups.io/g/hp75/topic/koda/5171903) for more information.

-For the *ncas* development the following features ware added based on *koda*
+For the *ncas* development the following features were added based on *koda*
 concepts:

 * Sized expressions
-* Strucured programming language elements IFXX-ELSE-ENDIF and LOOP-WHXX
+* Structured programming language elements IFXX-ELSE-ENDIF and LOOP-WHXX
 * *DATA* lists

 This made many pseudo operations of the *capasm* assembler obsolete.

-*ncas* is neither compatible to *karma* nor *koda*.
-This is not necessary because neither *karma* nor *koda* assembler source files do exist anymore.
+*ncas* is neither compatible with *karma* nor *koda*.
+This is not necessary because neither *karma* nor *koda* assembler source files exist anymore.
 Listings of *karma* assembled files can be easily converted to the *ncas* format.